nidzshah2702/nidzshah2702/README.md

 </div>
 <div align="center">
-  I'm a Computer Engeering Graduate  🎓  from <a href="https://ddu.ac.in/">Dharamsinh Desai University</a> 🏛.
+  I'm a Computer Engineering Graduate  🎓  from <a href="https://ddu.ac.in/">Dharamsinh Desai University</a> 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
   </div>

   <br>